rdgao/rdgao.github.io/_posts/2015-10-31-neuroscience-watching-the-world-series-in-a-room-behind-tall-people.md

 ---
-title: 'Neuroscience: Watching the World Series in a Room Behind Tall People'
+title: 'Neuroscience: Watching the World Series in a Room Behind Tall People.'
-categories:
-- Neuroscience
-tags: []
+tags: [Brain & Cognition, Science Communication]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "Yes, I am, once again, shamelessly pasting homework assignments onto the blog, but this one I'm rather happy with.
+Plus, it's in the spirit of the World Series, even though I literally watched my first full inning of baseball when the Jays lost in game 6."
 ---
 I've always wanted to write about some of the fundamental ideas in neuroscience in a people-friendly way.
 The problem is, it always seemed to be way too daunting to explain such fundamental ideas in any reasonably short